 Whatever the situation, there is always an option you can suggest to the seller to assist in the move and avoid drastic repercussions that will materially and physically affect them.
 Remember, agents have a duty of care to sellers to give the best advice that is in the seller’s best interests.
 If you gave great advice and helped a seller retain their property, when the time comes for them to sell the property again, you will be the agent of choice no doubt about it.
 They will also become your raving fans and refer you loads more listings and sales.

 It’s all about building relationships with your clients and working in their best interests.
-If you would like to discover how to build lasting relationships which lead to repeat and referral business, make sure you register for my upcoming Real Estate Brilliance seminar where I cover this exact topic.
+If you would like to discover how to build lasting relationships which lead to repeat and referral business, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar where I cover this exact topic.
 I look forward to seeing you there.